ithinkandicode/bloodstained-tools/Serializer/README.md

 ![](screenshots/batch-scripts-folder.png)

-You don't need to keep any these readme files.

 ### How to use them

 Drag and drop files or folders into the batch script you want to use.